Free medical equipment near you.

 Patients that are struggling with paying for their health care needs are big users of these centers.
 They can often borrow items (or maybe buy one at an affordable price) that is not paid for by their Medicaid, health insurance plans, or Medicare.

-How to borrow equipment?
+How to borrow equipment near you?

 There will be an application that is needed.
 During this process be sure to bring proof of income as well as confirmation of insurance.
 If the applicant is on Medicaid or if they are a senior/disabled and on Medicare, this information should be brought as well.
 Borrowing more expensive items, including beds or wheelchairs, may have a more stringent application process then something that is more common, including crutches.